The life and times of Pope & Guthrie

 Live project & installation (Group show), East / Riverside; Norwich Gallery, UK

 Somewhere offers occasional bespoke consultancy to projects and commissioners working in the public realm mainly.
 Clients have included Essex County Council (Jaywick Green Spaces) the National Trust (Sutton Hoo) & Groundwork London (Chobham Manor).

 Selected Reviews & Publications

 The Finnish Institute (Ed.
-Hanna Harris & Suvi Kukkonen) with essay by Karen Guthrie & Nina Pope on 10th anniverary of TV swansong
+Hanna Harris & Suvi Kukkonen) with essay by Karen Guthrie & Nina Pope on 10th anniversary of TV swansong live webcast

 Contributors to a review by Regine Debatty on We Make Money Not Art